paigeweber13/yacs/README.md

 variables at the very top of the makefile.
 However, if many dependencies are needed, consider using the more complete build system outlined below.

+## Prerequisistes:

+- GNU Make
+- A C++ compiler

+Install both of these with your package manager.
+On ubuntu you can do this with `sudo apt install build-essential`

 ## Usage:

 ### Running